alwin-jacob/analysisofbigdata/README.md

 # analysisofbigdata
-Implemented several Big Data technologies, including Hadoop MapReduce, Apache Hive, Apache Pig, and Apache Spark, to analyze an Amazon dataset.
-This approach facilitated the examination of various aspects of the dataset, enhancing data processing and analytical capabilities.
+Utilized various Big Data technologies, including Hadoop MapReduce, Apache Hive, Apache Pig, and Apache Spark, to analyze an Amazon dataset.

+Analysis Performed
+Total Ratings Count: Calculated using Apache Pig.
+Verified Products: Analyzed to determine their minimum and maximum ratings using Apache Hive.
+Data Visualization: Each analysis was visualized with tools such as Seaborn, Matplotlib, and Spark.